Streeter Blair and the Superman-Tim Club

 boys department to promote the series.

-August 1937, Carlos Ashley joined the Franco Club and was promised a free
+Virginia.
+In August 1937, Carlos Ashley joined Tim's Franco Club and was

 World War II and the